- This piece was written over a year ago. It may no longer accurately reflect my views now, or may be factually outdated.

 Men of any worth or value soon come to see that they are in the hands of Fate, and gratefully submit to be moulded by its teachings.
 They recognise that the fruit of life is experience, and not happiness…

 I recently finished reading Arthur Schopenhauer’s 1851 collection of essays Parerga and Paralipomena.
 The title words being Greek for

 ommissions, respectively, the essays were intended to expand on elements of Schopenhaeuer’s philosophy for those readers already familiar with it.
-Despite not being that I found the essays to stand on their own merits quite respectably, and Schopenhauer to be both a clear and insightful thinker and an incredible curmudgeon—I suppose that’s what a life of philosophical pessimism does to you.
+Despite not being that, nonetheless I found the essays to stand respectively on their own merits, and Schopenhauer to be both a clear and insightful thinker and an incredible curmudgeon—I suppose that’s what a life of philosophical pessimism does to you.

 This post will go through some of my thoughts on the various articles, which cover a whole host of topics and, as may be expected from an aphoristic a writer as Schopenhauer, will be liberally sprinkled with quotes.

 Here Schopenhauer muses on the wisdom he has accumulated over his long life (he was 63 when the collection was released), including his system of philosophical pessimism.
 On the notion of a good life, he writes that

 A quiet and cheerful temperament, happy in the enjoyment of a perfectly sound physique, an intellect clear, lively, penetrating and seeing things as they are, a moderate and gentle will, and therefore a good conscience—these are the privileges which no rank or wealth can make up for or replace.

 One of the more progressive elements of Schopenhauer’s philosophy was his advocacy for animal welfare, as he considered animals to be